Experienced California Cannabis Attorneys who live marijuana business licencing and compliance

 Before starting Reccius Law, Benjamin S. Reccius., Esq. was an associate at a prominent criminal defense and medicinal cannabis law firm where he defended countless individuals and businesses from felony marijuana-related charges and zoning violations related to commercial cannabis activity.
-Though these years of practice, Mr. Reccius gained an intimate knowledge of California's grey, semi-regulated medical cannabis market before Proposition 64 (The Adult Use of Marijuana act or "AUMA"), and California's new state and local licencing requirement including the complex regulatory scheme for cannabis-related businesses effective January 1, 2018.
+Through these years of practice, Mr. Reccius gained an intimate knowledge of California's grey, semi-regulated medical cannabis market before Proposition 64 (The Adult Use of Marijuana act or "AUMA"), and California's new state and local licencing requirement including the complex regulatory scheme for cannabis-related businesses effective January 1, 2018.
 [SB 94 (The Medical Cannabis Regulation and Safety Act or "MAUCRSA")].

 Reccius Law is also unique in that, unlike most attorneys and law offices representing cannabis businesses, it provides tax advice and guidance.
-Senior Partner Ryan S. Cowan has extensive government and tax experience including his time at the Internal Revenue Service ("IRS"), numerous prominent DC lobbying firms and as a tax attorney negotiating with the IRS on behalf of private clients.
+Senior Partner Ryan S. Cowan, Esq. has extensive government and tax experience including his time at the Internal Revenue Service ("IRS"), numerous prominent DC lobbying firms and as a tax attorney negotiating with the IRS on behalf of private clients.

 Applications for state temporary commercial cannabis licences are now available through the three state licencing agencies [Bureau of Cannabis Regulation (retail, delivery, testing, distribution) California Department of Food and Agriculture (cultivation) and Public Health(manufacturing)].
 Under California's dual licensure requirement, state commercial cannabis licences are only available for businesses who have first applied for and obtained a local permit, license or other authorization from your local (city, county) government.